Not everyone knows the “shocking” episode in the Gospel of Matthew [15, 21-28], which we are referring to by our provocative title.

 At this point something happens which, again according to Christian interpretations, marks a turning point.
 The woman, in fact, accepts the humiliation and replies: “It’s true, Lord, yet the little dogs eat the crumbs that fall from their masters’ table“.

 It is only at that point that Jesus is convinced (“Woman, great is your faith”) to help her and heals his daughter.

-Let’s start spoilering something: contemplating in person the “St. Dominic’s vision”, that overlooks the altar of the San Domenico church, is already a good reason to visit Taverna.
-Doing it right now, at Guercino’s comparative exposure (wich will end on Novembre 16), is a too greedy opportunity to let it escapes.
-But let’s proceed slowly.
+Let’s start spoilering something: contemplating in person the “St. Dominic’s vision”, that overlooks the altar of the San Domenico church (Taverna), is already a good reason to visit Calabria.
+But let’s take it slowly.